ParthBibekar/Welearn-bot/README.md

 This script runs on python3, and requires the `requests` and `beautifulsoup4` libraries.
 Run `pip3 install requests bs4` to install them.

 ## Usage and configuration
 Create a file in your home folder called `.welearnrc`.
-Inside, add the following lines and will the `<>` placeholders with your details.
+Inside, add the following lines and fill the `<>` placeholders with your details.

 ```
 [setup]